Hypermobile Singers: From Pretty Impressive to Pretty Painful

 - Difficulty maintaining postural alignment & standing for a long time.
 This can lead to compensatory tension and stiffness in various parts of your body, particularly in your neck and surrounding areas, shoulders, jaw and abdominal muscles.
 If the connective tissue in your ligaments are not able to create some form of stability in your joints, then your muscles are going to try to take over for stabilization, which is why your musculature starts to fatigue and starts to get really overworked.

-- Breathing problems, for example slipping ribs or paradoxical breathing.
+- Breathing problems, for example slipping ribs, unconscious breath-holding or paradoxical breathing.

 - Hypermobile children might have limited physical control, be “floppy” and have difficulty holding a pen for a long time.